 In 1995 I organised Future Histories for the Black Theatre Forum, the first major conference on black theatre in Britain, held at the South Bank Centre, London.

-In 1982 (-1988) I co-founded Britain’s first black women’s theatre company, Theatre of Black Women, with fellow graduates Patricia St. Hilaire and Paulette Randall, now one of Britain’s leading theatre directors.
+In 1982 (-1988) I co-founded Britain’s first black women’s theatre company, Theatre of Black Women, designed to give artistic control to black women in theatre.
+My co-founders were fellow graduates Patricia St. Hilaire and Paulette Randall, now one of Britain’s leading theatre directors.